ivarprudnikov/ivarprudnikov.com/_posts/2021-02-10-personal-computer-solved-childhood-issues-fights-arguments-enemies-and-gave-new-friends.md

 After enduring the 5 lessons (each 45 mins) I left the school and went for a bus.
 It took me to the complex of buildings for the show.
 There were lots of people around, sales people I guessed.
 The goal was to cruise around and find some "demo" computers, there were more kids doing the same.
 Half an hour of cruising around and I saw a line of PCs integrated into portable walls.
 It was a long day and there was never a better prize than to get access to those machines and just explore them.
 When getting closer I saw one PC was being _occupied_.
 The kid had a familiar look, he wore camouflage pants!
 My heart sank, but it was too late to turn back, he was staring at me.
 "Whatever happens" I told myself.
 There were maybe 5 steps separating us, we looked at each other and then started smiling and laughing.
 We did a handshake, and I joined a neighboring PC.
 Like nothing ever happened we talked and browsed, and browsed, and talked.
 Who knew we'll have so much in common, if only there was a PC at the pond.

 The above story connects me to the beginning of a relationship with a computer.
 I still remember the feeling I got when touching the keyboard, dragging the mouse, browsing screens on Windows 95, searching for a chat.

+The guy I mentioned here (Edward) has died fairly recently due to the liver failure.
+He was not able to steer himself away from the destructive behavior that started early in our lives.
+If only he was interested in computers...